 Aspiring to be the world’s most safetyconscious corporate group

-* STOP6: Six worst causes of serious accidents in the Toyota Group (1. caught between machinery, 2. contact with heavy objects, 3. contact with vehicles, 4. falls, 5. electrocution, 6. contact with high temperature objects)
+* The six worst causes of serious accidents in the Toyota Group (1. becoming caught in machinery, 2. contact with heavy objects, 3. contact with vehicles, 4. falls, 5. electrocution, 6. contact with high temperature objects)

 Overseas, members from regional Group companies assemble at Safety and Environmental Specialist Liaison Committees for each of the seven regions—China, Thailand, Indonesia, India, North America, Europe and South America—to share information on relevant laws and regulations and examples of activities being conducted at each company.